the-one-true-tony/dodododo/README.md

-## Tony's game of Doodoodoodoo
+## Tony's game of Lyrics Hero

 ### Background

-What's that song?
-It goes like this doodoodoodoo!
-Doodoodoodoo is a precision timing and typing game.
+Lyrics Hero is a precision timing and typing game.
 Players will type the first letter of the word that comes up in the song as it's being played.
+The letters will scroll from the right side of the screen to the left.
+Once the letter reaches the input box, the player should type that letter.

 The rules are simple:

-1) Type the letter at the right time
+1) Type the letter when the letter reaches the input box.
-2) The longer your streak the more points you get
+2) The longer your streak the more points you get.
 3) Feel like badass DJ!!!

-There are many variations on the GoL.
-This simulation will incorporate several of those variations, outlined in the **Functionality & MVP** and **Bonus Features** sections.

 ### Functionality & MVP

-Doodoodoodoo will offer the following game options:
+Lyrics Hero will offer the following game options:

 - [ ] Start, pause, and reset buttons.
 - [ ] A score counter.